jncraton/oop-cpsc2030/lectures/30-serialization.md

 ## Exercise

-- Define a custom DrPreston class
+- Create a DrPreston class that inherits from Person
+- Set a new `role` attribute to "professor"
 - Support `__getstate__` and `__setstate__`
 - Serialize and deserialize an instance of the class